-5.4 Write Status Register (WRSR)
+6.4 Write Status Register (WRSR)

 The Write Status Register (WRSR) instruction allows new values to be written to the Status Register.
-Before it can be accepted, a Write Enable (WREN) instruction must have been previously executed.
-After the Write Enable (WREN) instruction has been decoded and executed, the Status Register is updated with the Write Enable Latch bit (WEL) set to 1.
+Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
+After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch (WEL).

-The Write Status Register (WRSR) instruction is entered by driving Chip Select $(\overline{S})$ low, followed by the instruction code and the data byte on Serial Data input (D).
-The instruction is terminated by driving Chip Select $(\overline{S})$ high at a byte boundary of the input data.
-This event triggers the self-timed write cycle, and continues for a period $t_W$ (as specified in Table 16, Table 17, Table 18 and Table 19), at the end of which the Write in Progress (WIP) bit is reset to 0.
+The Write Status Register (WRSR) instruction is entered by driving Chip Select $(\overline{S})$ Low, followed by the instruction code and the data byte on Serial Data Input (D).

+The instruction sequence is shown in Figure 10.